-EMPOWER (Engage/Motivate/ Protect/Organize/self-Worth/Educate/ Respect) Lab (#whattanacronym!) is a truly unique as it was created to not only meet the physical medical needs of sex trafficking and sexual violence survivors but their mental health needs as well.
+EMPOWER (Engage/Motivate/Protect/Organize/self-Worth/Educate/Respect) Lab (#whattanacronym!) was created to meet not only the physical/medical needs of sex trafficking and sexual violence survivors, but their mental health needs as well.
 So, alongside obstetric and gynecological care, psychiatric services are provided.
 Additionally, EMPOWER treats patients using a carefully developed, culturally appropriate, and sensitive approach while accepting all patients regardless of their ability to pay or immigration status.

 Written by: Molly Schwartz, New York, NY